Frequently Asked Questions

 Q. What is the call schedule like?

 A. All call for pathology residents is from home.
 Pathology residents at New Jersey Medical School do not stay over night in the hospital.
 First year residents are not permitted to take call and therefore work a maximum of 14 hours in house.
 On the University Hospital AP service, PGY2-4 residents take call every third to every fourth night and generally cover one weekend a month.
-PGY2-PGY-4 residents rotating at Hackensack or the VA generally do not take weeknight call on the AP service but cover 1 weekend over the course of a month which is cross coverage for Hackensack and the VA.
+PGY2-PGY-4 residents rotating at the VA generally do not take weeknight call on the AP service but cover 1 weekend over the course of a month which is cross coverage for the VA.
 Senior residents may be assigned a night or two of call to cover the UH AP service over the course of a month.
 Clinical pathology call is pager call from home and issues are usually resolved over the phone with attending back up.

 Q. Will the program ensure that duty hour rules are followed.